wnk4242/CoviPanel/README.md

 # Covidence Study Navigator (Tampermonkey Script)

-This is a browser-based tool designed to help researchers efficiently complete their screening tasks on [Covidence](https://www.covidence.org/).
-When conducting a systematic review, you may be randomly assigned hundreds of studies.
-Covidence requires you to manually search for each study using a numeric label (e.g., #2175), screen the record, and record your decision.
-This tool automates and organizes that process within the Covidence interface.
+This Tampermonkey userscript is designed to streamline the screening process in [Covidence](https://www.covidence.org/), a tool commonly used for literature and systematic reviews.
+In large reviews, researchers are often assigned to screen a range or a randomized set of studies.
+Covidence allows users to search for one study at a time, but doesn't support easy navigation through a custom list of study IDs, especially when the study IDs are non-consecutive, or they are not located at the top of the study list.

 ## Features